elementary/files/README.md

 You will also need to have installed:

-* Pantheon Files
+* elementary Files
 * The 64-bit proprietary Dropbox command line client.

-Files is preinstalled in elementaryos or install the pantheon-files package.
+Files is preinstalled in elementary OS or install the pantheon-files package.

 To install the 64-bit Dropbox client these instructions are from the Dropbox website: